Rubenvd/pythonspeedreader/README.md

 Just select text and execute the program.
 I myself created a shortcut for this on my keyboard.
 Left and right button change speed.
 Pressing space will pause.
+Pressing U will decrease the font size.
+Pressing I will increase the font size.
+Pressing up will increase the amount of words displayed at once.
+Pressing down will decrease the amount of words displayed at once.

 Requires pygame and xclip.
 Written in python2.
-Possibly it will fail because it can't find the ttf.
-Just adapt the script if so.